stepanataccolade/docsv2/sources/int_notifications.md

 ## Email notifications

 Build Emails are always sent through our Shippable account and are configured through shippable.yml.
-At this time, you cannot customize the domain emails are sent from at this time.
+At this time, you cannot customize the domain emails are sent from.
 To request this enhancement, please contact [customer support](mailto:support@shippable.com)

 You can, however, add an Email account integration to receive notifications for monitored images in Lighthouse.
 To do this,